-U.S. Comptroller General, U.S. Attorney General, U.S. Department of Education Authorized organizations conducting educational research Accrediting agencies Alleged victim of a crime Parent of a Dependent Student as defined by the IRS Parent of a student under 21 regarding the violation of a law regarding alcohol or drug abuse FERPA also permits the disclosure of "Directory Information" without prior consent of a student.
+- U.S. Comptroller General, U.S. Attorney General, U.S. Department of Education - Authorized organizations conducting educational research - · Accrediting agencies - Alleged victim of a crime - Parent of a Dependent Student as defined by the IRS - · Parent of a student under 21 regarding the violation of a law regarding alcohol or drug abuse

+FERPA also permits the disclosure of "Directory Information" without prior consent of a student.
 "Directory information" means information contained in an education record of a student which would NOT generally be considered harmful, or an invasion of privacy if disclosed.
+Directory information includes:

+- Name

+- Address

+- · Date of birth

+- Telephone listing

+- Course of study

+- · Dates of attendance

+- Awards earned

-Directory information includes: Name Address Date of birth Telephone listing Course of study Dates of attendance Awards earned Most recent previous institution attended Other information of the type above specifically approved by the institution or school as acceptable directory information
+- Most recent previous institution attended

+Other information of the type above specifically approved by the institution or school as acceptable directory information

-Tennessee College of Applied Technology - McKenzie does not sell and generally does not distribute mailing lists of students to any person or entity except as mandated by certain federal laws for military recruiters.
+The Tennessee Colleges of Applied Technology do not sell and generally do not distribute mailing lists of students to any person or entity except as mandated by certain federal laws for military recruiters.
 The Solomon Amendment requires the release of name address, and date of birth to military recruiters upon their request.